w3c/trace-context/spec/20-http_header_format.md

 Field `tracestate` is designed to handle the variety of techniques for making recording decision specific (along any other specific information) for a given tracing system or a platform.
-Flag `recorded` is introduced for better interoperability between vendors.
+Flag `sampled` is introduced for better interoperability between vendors.
 It allows to communicate recording decision and enable better experience for the customer.

 For example, when SaaS services participate in <a>distributed trace</a> - this service has no knowledge of tracing system used by its caller.
 But this service may produce records of incoming requests for monitoring or troubleshooting purposes.
-Flag `recorded` can be used to ensure that information about requests that were marked for recording by caller will also be recorded by SaaS service.
+Flag `sampled` can be used to ensure that information about requests that were marked for recording by caller will also be recorded by SaaS service.
 So caller can troubleshoot the behavior of every recorded request.

-Flag `recorded` has no restriction on its mutations except that it can only be mutated when `parent-id` was updated.
+Flag `sampled` has no restriction on its mutations except that it can only be mutated when `parent-id` was updated.
 See section "Mutating the traceparent field".
 However there are set of suggestions that will increase vendors interoperability.

-1. If component made definitive recording decision - this decision SHOULD be reflected in `recorded` flag.
+1. If component made definitive recording decision - this decision SHOULD be reflected in `sampled` flag.
-2. If component needs to make a recording decision - it SHOULD respect `recorded` flag value.
+2. If component needs to make a recording decision - it SHOULD respect `sampled` flag value.
 Security considerations should be applied to protect from abusive or malicious use of this flag - see security section.
-3. If component deferred or delayed decision and only a subset of telemetry will be recorded - flag `recorded` should be propagated unchanged.
+3. If component deferred or delayed decision and only a subset of telemetry will be recorded - flag `sampled` should be propagated unchanged.
 And set to `0` as a default option when trace is initiated by this component.
 There are two additional options:
-    1. Component that makes deferred or delayed recording decision may communicate priority of recording by setting `recorded` flag to `1` for a subset of requests.
+    1. Component that makes deferred or delayed recording decision may communicate priority of recording by setting `sampled` flag to `1` for a subset of requests.
-    2. Component may also fall back to probability sampling to set flag `recorded` to `1` for the subset of requests.
+    2. Component may also fall back to probability sampling to set flag `sampled` to `1` for the subset of requests.

 #### Other Flags